EngineerID/Ambient-Systems-DSA/README.md

 This repository powers [Ambient Systems](https://www.ambientsystems.ai) in building **context-aware**, **distributed**, and **resource-efficient intelligent systems** across web development, cloud infrastructure, AI & data science

-Use cases range from economics, finance, infrastrucutre, real estate, contruction, transportation, and agriculture.

 It provides the algorithmic backbone for:

 - **IoT & Sensor Networks**: **DFS** and **BFS** optimize routing and topology in distributed networks.